Jingde County

-Jingde County (旌德县 (Jīngdé Xiàn)) is a county in the southeast of Anhui Province, People's Republic of China, under the jurisdiction of the prefecture-level city of Xuancheng City.
+Jingde County (旌德县 (Jīngdé Xiàn)) is a county in the southeast of Anhui Province, People's Republic of China, under the jurisdiction of the prefecture-level city of Xuancheng.
 It has a population of 150,000 and an area of 905 km2.
 The government of Jingde County is located in Jingyang Town.

 Jingde County has jurisdiction over five towns and five townships.

 Administrative divisions

 Jingde County is divided to 5 towns and 5 townships.